proycon/anavec/README.rst

 This is all context insensitive, but a Language Model can be enabled for context sensitivity.
 The Language Model will score sequences of correction candidates in context.
 A compound score is computed for each possible sequence of correction candidates, taking into account both the LM score and the score from the correction model.
-The winning sequence gets selected as the Language Model-informed choice.
 The weight of the Language Model versus Correction Model in this computation is again parametrised.

+A beam search decoding algorithm subsequently seeks through a large number of correction hypotheses for a given input sequence, looking for the one that maximises the aforementioned compound score (or returns an n-best list).
+This decoder is a stack based decoder as is also common in Machine Translation, meaning that decoding proceeds in a number of stacks, where each stack aggregates correction hypotheses that cover the same parts of the input sequence.
+The final stack will cover the full input sequence.

+Anagram vectors can also be computed on n-grams, rather than single words/tokens.

 Dependencies
 --------------